callmecavs/ique/README.md

 // more on timeouts here: https://goo.gl/4jLPWz
 const queue = ique(1000)

-// add tasks to it, to be flushed automatically when the browser is idle for (let i = 0; i < 1000; i++) {
+// add tasks to it, which will be run automatically when the browser is idle for (let i = 0; i < 1000; i++) {
   queue.add({
     func: x => console.log(x),